-How you test, the tools you choose for testing and the ways you decide to implement tests are less important than the fact that you prioritize some form of testing in your application.
+How you test, the tools you choose for testing and the ways you decide to implement tests is less important than the fact that you prioritize some form for testing in your application.
 It's likely that you'll want to test each module or unit of your code with unit tests.
-As you start to string code units together into a complete application, you'll want to consider functional end-to-end testing.
-The list below contains some popular unit and functional test tools for Vue.js applications.
+As you start to string code units together into a complete application, you'll want to consider functional, endto-end testing.
+The list below contains some popular unit and functional test tools for React applications.

-TOOL PURPOSE vue-test-utils Official test library for Vue.js.
-Provides methods for unit testing Vue components with support for Jest, Mocha, tape and AVA testing frameworks.
-Jest The Jest testing framework is a zero-configuration test framework designed for React, but it has become popular for testing Vue apps as well.
-Karma The Karma test runner is ideal for writing and running unit tests while developing the application.
+TOOL DESCRIPTION Jest The Jest testing framework is a zero-configuration test framework that works out of the box with React applications.
+Enzyme Enzyme is a JavaScript testing utility for React that makes it easier to assert, manipulate, and traverse your React Components' output.
+Karma The karma test runner is ideal for writing and running unit tests while developing the application.
 It can be an integral part of the project's development and continuous integration processes.
-Navalia Navalia is an end-to-end test-runner and browser automation framework with a simple API and support for complex user-interactions.
+Navalia Navalia is an end-to-end test-runner and browser automation framework with a simple API and support for complex user interactions.